“Eventually, I think Chicago will be the most beautiful great city left in the world.”– Frank Lloyd Wright

 Where and What to Eat:

 Chicago is well known for their food: Chicago deep dish pizza, Chicago dogs, Italian beef sandwiches.
-We had it all- and then some!
+I had it all- and then some!

 Chicago eats more thin crust pizza than their famed Chicago Deep Dish!

 One of my favorite parts of our visit to Chicago was the Chicago Pizza and Cocktail Tour.
-This was not planned until we walked off the plane and Andrew was looking up some things to do while we were in town.
-He stumbled across this tour, and I am so glad he did!
 The tour meets at a central location in Chicago and takes a bus to several locations throughout the city- eating pizza and drinking local beverages.
 The 3.5 hour tour is about $80 and includes all of the food (with at least 5 restaurant stops) a drink at each place, awesome facts, bus driver and fun tour guide.
 Each location serves a unique and delicious pizza, we had thin crust, deep dish, vegetarian, you name it!
 Pizzeria Serio (I mean just look at the pizza on the website home page- I’m literally drooling right now!) and Flo and Santo’s were my faves on the tour and they were not even deep dish!
 I went to Chicago expecting to prefer the deep dish, boy was I wrong!
 I fell in love with their thin crust pies- they were unbelievable.

 At one of the locations on the tour we had the option to try a shot of a special kind of alcohol, I am thinking it was absinthe?
-Andrew and I cannot remember what it was or where we had it!
-I guess those cocktails and pizzas blurred our memories?
+I cannot remember what it was or where I had it!
+I guess those cocktails and pizzas blurred the memories?
 Anyway, if you take this tour and you are offered a shot of whatever it is, do it for the experience or the history behind it, or whatever the meaning was behind the shot that we cannot seem to remember!

 Do you know the single day in American history where the most pizzas were ordered for delivery? (answer at the end of the post)